 It’s time for an assessment

 Examining your cat is necessary before you start reading various cat food labels.
-Studying the body condition of a cat can provides lots of vital information.
+Studying the body condition of a cat can provide lots of vital information.
 Is the cat a very slim cat with a waist that is well-defined?
 Or is it one with lots of tummy fat sweeping the carpet?
 Is it an indoor cat?
 Or does it love going on outdoor adventures?
 For a cat that stays outdoors a lot, the quantity of food will increase during the winter period.
 Another factor is age.
 The quantity of food which a kitten will consume during the first twelve months will be a lot more than what you will need to feed an adult cat during this same period.

 Another aspect to take note of is the energy levels of your cat.
 Is it a very active cat or one that enjoys sleeping a lot?
 Depending on the activity level of the cat, the daily calorie requirement will vary.

-According to nutrition experts, the daily calorie requirement of an adult cat that is active, healthy, and weighs 10-lb is 270-320 calories.
+According to nutrition experts, the daily calorie requirement of an adult cat that is active, healthy, and weighs 10 lb is 270-320 calories.
 This value will vary for nursing cats, obese cats, inactive senior cats, and kittens.
 Your veterinarian can be very helpful in this situation.
 All you need to do is schedule another appointment.
 For a recommendation that is specific to your cat and its health, your veterinarian is always your best option.

 What does the food package say?